-These loans are given for shorter duration say one month to one year.
+These loans are given for a shorter duration, say one month to one year.

-- Credit Card Loans: These are given normally for one month.
-Credit cards are issued by the bank to borrowers to facilitate day to day needs of business and individuals.
-Credit cards are issued to sales managers with a certain limit to spend expenditure on travel and sales-related expenses.
-Credit cards used by individuals for day to day requirements.
+- Credit Card Loans: These usually are given for one month.
+The Bank issues credit cards to borrowers to facilitate the day-to-day needs of businesses and individuals.
+Credit cards are issued to sales managers with a specific limit to spend expenditure on travel and sales-related expenses.
+Individuals use credit cards for day-to-day requirements.

 #2 – Long Term Loans

-These loans are given for longer duration say three to five years or more than that.
-These loans are given for the expansion of business, diversification of product portfolio or business, substantial investment in fixed assets, real estate where the cost to buy such assets or investments is so huge that repayment of the same within a year is not possible.
+These loans are given for longer, say three to five years or more than that.
+These loans are provided for the expansion of business, diversification of product portfolio or business, substantial investment in fixed assets, and real estate where the cost to buy such assets or investments is so vast that repayment of the same within a year is not possible.

-- Educational Loans: These are given for pursuing higher education, repayment of which is due after completion of education.
-Interest gets accumulated over a period of the loan.
+- Educational Loans: These are given for pursuing higher education, repayment of which is due after completing education.
+Interest gets accumulated for the loan.

-- Housing Loans: These are given to buy home.
-The repayment of principal and interest is based on EMI principal.
-House is collateral for such loans and excessive documentation is required.
+- Housing Loans: These are given to buy a home.
+The repayment of principal and interest is based on the EMI principal.
+House is collateral for such loans, and excessive documentation is required.

-- Vehicle Loans: These are given to purchase vehicles like car, tempo, two-wheeler, auto, truck.
-Normally assets are hypothecated to Bank unless and until final installment due is paid.
+- Vehicle Loans: These are given to purchase vehicles like cars, tempo, two-wheeler, autos, and trucks.
+Normally assets are hypothecated to the Bank unless and until the final installment is paid.
 You often see “we banked ….
 Bank” written on the backside of cars.
-This indicates a loan is taken from … bank.
+This indicates a loan is taken from “… Bank”.

-- Vendor Financing: This is an arrangement provided by the Bank to pay to vendors as per agreed credit terms and in turn, the borrower will pay to the Bank after say 60 days or 90 days.
-Bank charges rate of interest to the borrower for paying in advance to suppliers.
+- Vendor Financing: This is an arrangement provided by the Bank to pay to vendors as per agreed credit terms, and in turn, the borrower will pay to the Bank after, say, 60 days or 90 days.
+The Bank charges an interest rate to the borrower for paying in advance to suppliers.
 The advantage of this is minimal documentation required by the Bank.

 - The loan is not repayable on demand.
-Terms of repayment, rate of interest are pre-decided hence cashflows can be managed in a better way.
+Terms of repayment and interest rate are pre-decided; hence, cashflows can be managed better.

 - It helps businesses and individuals when there is a need for funds.

-- Interest payments can be negotiated and paid only for a certain period and for balance period borrower will pay only the principal.
+- Interest payments can be negotiated and paid only for a certain period, and during the balance, the borrower will pay only the principal.

 - A borrower may have to surrender ownership of an asset if installments are not paid in time.